fandressouza/dev-books/Django For Beginners/README.md

     return HttpResponse('Hello, World!')
 ```

-In page 29 we create a new urls.py under the pages folder (there are 2 now, one for the project and one for the page)
+In page 29 we create a new `urls.py` under the pages folder (there are 2 now, one for the project and one for the page)

-- urls.py under pages
+`urls.py` under pages:

 ```python
 from django.urls import path